-Disciplining a threenager can be a challenge.
-Here are 5 effective ways to handle a threenager that work, no matter how strong-willed your child may be.
+Disciplining a three-year-old can be a challenge.
+Here are 5 effective ways to handle a threenager, no matter how strong-willed your child may be.

 His reply?
 “You’re not my friend!
 I’m not talking to you!”

 Welcome to the threenager stage: three-year-olds with the sass of a teenager.

-Three-year-olds are just as curious and test their boundaries like their “terrible twos” counterparts.
-But this time, they do it with attitude and stubbornness.
-I’m sure they’d roll their eyes if they could, just like a 13-year-old.
+Three-year-olds are just as curious and test their boundaries like their “terrible twos” counterparts, but this time, they do it with attitude and stubbornness.
+I’m sure they’d roll their eyes if they could, just like a 13-year-old would.

 How to handle a threenager

 For a while there, I thought my twins just weren’t the “tantrum-y” type.
 Whereas I was dealing with weekly tantrums from their older brother at two-years-old, these guys seemed to coast right along.
-Except come three-years-old, and I wondered if they’d just been saving it all up for now.
+Then they turned three, and I wondered if they’d just been saving it all up for now.

-Thankfully, I dug around for ways to handle a threenager, many of them rooted in positive parenting and understanding that this is all normal.
-Below are a few of the tips I learned:
+Thankfully, I dug around for ways to handle a threenager, many of them rooted in positive parenting and the understanding that this is all normal.
+Below are a few of the tips I learned and recommend:

 1. Give your child independence

 Rather than feeling stifled, your three-year-old will appreciate the room to explore.
 Give her autonomy to do things on her own without hovering.
-With a three-year-old’s independence comes the need to step back and allow it to happen.
+With a threenager’s independence comes the need to step back and allow it to happen.

-This can be especially tough when they take forever to put on their shoes or spill the basket of blueberries all over the floor.
-Still, this is when we need to draw patience and reassure ourselves that mistakes and messes are all part of the learning process.
+This can be especially tough when she takes forever to put on her shoes or spills the basket of blueberries all over the floor.
+Still, this is when you need to draw patience and reassure yourself that mistakes and messes are all part of the learning process.

-Label her emotions, especially now that she’s more verbal.
+Label her emotions now that she’s more verbal